sebascherny/my-currency/README.md

 `python my_currency/manage.py import_exchange_rates my_currency/default_app/historical_rates.json`

 That would take the list of ExchangeRates from historical_rates.json and create model instances in the database.

+### Possible improvements

+- User creation and JWT authentication: This API does not contemplate Users' creation or permissions.
+So anybody could do a POST and add information, or a GET to obtain our information, which can definitely be bad if we had private data and also we could be exposed to attackers filling the database with garbage.

+- Celery worker: If we wanted to automatically update the database with information from an online Provider, for example, we could use celery for this.
+Currently this is not contemplated.

+- External storage: Currently the database is local, and although it is good enough for the scope of this project, and it's even lightweight and easy to use, in terms of scalability it does not perform well for multiple simultaneous write operations.